fenago/R-Programming/md/Lab_2.md

 `Tidyverse` set of packages.

-**Note:**

-Developed by Hadley Wickham and Winston Chang, ggplot2 implements the [*Grammar of Graphics*], a pre-existing idea in statistical computing, for R. As we begin making plots with ggplot2, you may recognize the aesthetic of the plots, as ggplots are widely used in publications, data journalism, and blog posts.

 When you\'re using ggplot2, both as you\'re learning how to use it and even when you\'re more seasoned, the official RStudio ggplot2 cheat